Starmaster: Development

 Starmaster was designed by Alan Miller for Activision.
 Miller had previously developed games at Atari, Inc. such as Surround (1977), Hangman (1978) and Basketball (1978).
 After leaving Atari, Inc. to form Activision with David Crane, Miller made the games Checkers (1980), Tennis (1981) and Ice Hockey (1981).

-For his next game Starmaster, Miller described his influences as the game was Cosmic Conflict (1978) for the Magnavox Odyssey 2, and that he could make a game that more realistically simulated outer space flight by moving the stars towards the player.
-In a 2003 interview with Digital Press, Miller also included Doug Neubauer's game Star Raiders (1980) for the Atari 8-bit computers, saying he "sought to replicate that feeling of flying through space on the much more limited Atari 2600."
+For his next game Starmaster, Miller described being influenced by Cosmic Conflict!
+(1978) for the Magnavox Odyssey².
+He believed he could improve on realism of that game's space flight by having the stars move towards the player.
+In a 2003 interview with Digital Press, Miller said he was also inspired by Doug Neubauer's game Star Raiders (1980) for the Atari 8-bit computers, saying he "sought to replicate that feeling of flying through space on the much more limited Atari 2600."
 Miller said the game took about four to five months to complete.
 Activision employee Jessica Stevens said that Miller had spent months making the stars look correct in Starmaster.

 Release

 Starmaster was released in June 1982.
 Activision president Jim Levy predicted high sales comparable to Pac-Man (1982) for Starmaster in May 1982.
 In The Video Game Update, readers were asked about their favorite console games.
 Starmaster was included as receiving multiple mentions without cracking the top five most mentioned titles.
 By 1983, it became Miller's most commercially successful game.

 Starmaster was included in the compilation titles Activision Anthology (2002) for PC, PlayStation 2, and Game Boy Advance and in Activision Hits Remixed (2006) for the PlayStation Portable.
+Atari teased a large announcement on August 20, 2026 which was revealed a re-release of several Activision games for the Atari 2600.
+This included Starmaster set for a mid-2027 release.